KangHongZhao/fa22-cs411-A-team016-spongebob/doc/Database Design.md

 We choose Zipcode first because it will contain infomation related to users geolocation information.

-After we setting up this index, we find that actual runtime for all operations above have been lowered which means this index have some effects.
+After we setting up this index, we find that actual runtime for most of operations above have been lowered which means this index have some effects.
+However, it almost the same with no index situation.

-The reason why it works maybe because this attribute contains some
+The reason why it does not have significant influence may be it is the used as the unique key which is not an ideal situation for using index.